Southern Support Initiative

 A Great Idea's work with Dogwood Alliance is grounded in the understanding that environmental justice is racial justice.
 Pellet mill campaigns across the Southeast disproportionately harm Black, Indigenous, and low-income communities in Mississippi, Georgia, and North Carolina.
 We designed materials that honored this context: visually compelling, community-first content that amplified the voices of those most directly impacted—work that only an agency with deep equity roots can authentically deliver.
 A Great Idea produced everything from policy briefs and community handouts to signage used for demonstrations.

-What do you need from us to start?
+What do you need from us?